mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 Some properties of the spanning tree:

-- We can compute the shortest path from the root or starting node to any of the other nodes.
+- We can compute the **shortest path from the root or starting node to any of the other nodes**.
 - However, we cannot compute the shortest path from any node to another any node (because the shortest path might contain *cross* edges, which are not in the spanning tree).
 - If we follow a *cross* edge, we won't get more than one further from our start or root.